-The University of Queensland Business School is independently ranked as one of the top business schools in Australia and amongst the leading institutions worldwide.
-Based in Brisbane, it brings together over 130 subject experts with over 8,000 students and offers a wide range of degree programs and Executive Education.
+The University of Queensland Business School is independently ranked as one of the top business schools in Australia and among the leading institutions worldwide.
+Based in Brisbane, it brings together over 200 subject experts with over 12,000 students and offers a wide range of degree programs and Executive Education.

 Why choose us?

 One of the world's best business schools

 UQ Business School aims to create an environment where the disciplines of research give students the skills to find the knowledge they need, where good ideas are tested and polished to become great ideas, where rigorous analysis is celebrated and collaboration is valued.